ashish-kumar-hit/Python-for-DevOps/2. Data Types & In-build functions/error.md

 # Function Call
 print(result.upper)
 Here you are not calling the function that's why you will only get adress of this result.

+# Name Error
+If you won't define the variable type a = EC2 print(a)